-Scurvy - Wikipedia Scurvy, including subclinical scurvy, is caused by a deficiency of dietary vitamin C since humans are unable to synthesize vitamin C Provided the diet contains sufficient vitamin C, the lack of working L-gulonolactone oxidase (GULO) enzyme has no significance
+Scurvy - Wikipedia Scurvy, including subclinical scurvy, is caused by a deficiency of dietary vitamin C since the human liver is unable to synthesize vitamin C Provided the diet contains sufficient vitamin C, the lack of working L-gulonolactone oxidase (GULO) enzyme has no significance

 Scurvy: Symptoms, Causes, Vitamin C Intake, and Treatment Scurvy is a group of symptoms that develop due to severe or prolonged vitamin C deficiency It can cause symptoms like fatigue or weakness, slow wound healing, gum inflammation, and body pains